education.vic.gov.au

 • Needs improvement

-The consolidated findings are then analysed to identify themes across all schools audited.
-At the end of the financial year, a State-wide report is prepared summarising results of all school audits.
-This report is tabled at the Department’s Audit and Risk Committee and Executive Board meetings and is circulated to the regional offices, Financial Services Division and all schools to ensure corrective measures are taken to rectify the findings at the Department and school level.
+The findings across all the audited schools are then consolidated and analysed to identify themes.
+At the end of the financial year, a consolidated SIA report and a state-wide report is presented to the department’s Audit and Risk Committee that highlights the thematic audit findings.
+These reports are also circulated to the regional offices, Financial Services Division and all schools to ensure corrective measures are taken to rectify the findings at the department and school level.

 5.4.2 Mandatory policy (Must do)